-“Hey Martin, I was surprised to see your calls.”
-Martin Sandcastle has been the winemaker at my family’s winery for more than ten years.
-Since the day my mother died in a car accident, two days after I turned twelve.
+Martin Sandcastle has worked at my family’s winery for sixteen years—taking over as head winemaker after my mother died in a car accident, just two days after I turned twelve.
 My heart clenches in the familiar pain that a decade has not managed to soften.
-“What’s up—”

 Martin’s voice cuts me off.

 * * *